gustafnk/microservice-websites/index.md

 Integrating on content in our example means means that the Orders team will expose an API endpoint containing the HTML representation for the shopping cart information for a logged in user.
 This is similar to when we integrate on data, except that nothing more needs to be done to render the information, other than the web browser software itself.

-Another name for including content from another resource is to *[transclude](https://en.wikipedia.org/wiki/Transclusion)* the content from another service (inlining a document in the current document), like '&lt;img&gt;' elements in HTML pages.
+Another name for including content from another resource is to *[transclude](https://en.wikipedia.org/wiki/Transclusion)* the content from another service (inlining a document within the current document), like '&lt;img&gt;' elements in HTML pages.

 There are several ways to transclude content.
 One could for example run imperative code to perform HTTP requests on either the server or client and include the responses at the proper places.
 However, we think that a declarative approach is better, since it mimics the design of other transcluded content in HTML, like images.